Addiction To Ambien

 - Isolating oneself from family and friends

 Most Ambien addictions begin with a simple case of short-term insomnia.
 Some users underestimate the addictive potential of Ambien because it’s prescribed by a doctor and they only use it to help them sleep.
-Ambien becomes less and less effective after taking it for more than a couple weeks.
-At this point, some users can’t stop taking the drug because their insomnia is even worse — they are incapable of sleeping without Ambien.
+Ambien becomes less and less effective after taking it for more than a couple of weeks.
+At that point, some users can’t stop taking the drug because their insomnia is even worse; they are now incapable of sleeping without Ambien.

 What Is Ambien (Zolpidem)?

-Ambien is the brand name of zolpidem.
-Due to a pervasive advertising campaign, the drug’s properties as a sleep aid are widely known, and even notorious, in popular culture.
+Ambien is a brand name of Zolpidem.
+Due to a pervasive advertising campaign, the drug’s properties as a sleep aid are widely known — and even notorious — in popular culture.
 It is primarily prescribed as a temporary treatment for insomnia.
 Ambien is taken by mouth as a small, oblong tablet or as an extended-release tablet.
 Some people may crush up the pills and snort them to get a stronger effect.
-Slang terms for Ambien include no-gos, zombie pills, sleepeasy, tic-tacs and A-minus.
+Slang terms for Ambien include No-Gos, Zombie Pills, Sleepeasy, Tic-Tacs, and A-Minus.

-Despite the makers of Ambien touting the drug’s superiority over benzos, medical professionals have said users are still at risk of developing an addiction.
-In 2015, addiction specialist Dr. Michael Weaver published a report on sedative abuse in which he said, “Non-benzodiazepine z-drugs are also very popular and prone to many of the same problems as benzodiazepines.”
+Despite the makers of Ambien touting the drug’s superiority over Benzos, medical professionals have said users are still at risk of developing an addiction.
+In 2015, addiction specialist Dr. Michael Weaver published a report on Sedative abuse in which he outlined the fact that many non-Benzodiazepine Sleeping Pills can be just as prone to abuse as Benzodiazepines.

-Ambien is a schedule IV controlled substance.
-According to the the Drug Enforcement Agency (DEA), this means people aren’t likely to use it recreationally.
+Ambien is a Schedule IV controlled substance.
+According to the Drug Enforcement Agency (DEA), this means people aren’t likely to use it recreationally.
 Despite this, many users have abused the drug for its euphoric and hallucinatory effects.